jplemos5/PA/README.md

    - Functions: Adding and removing attributes, adding and removing child entities, pretty-printing and some global functions.

 3. **XMLClasses.kt**
-   - A file that contains some functions that can help with creating xml classes, it is related to `Annotations`.
+   - A file that contains some functions that can help creating xml classes, it is related to `Annotations`.
    - Functions: Function that translates a class to an entity and some additional helping functions.

 4. **Annotations.kt**